 Even though OKRs are used at companies like Deloitte, Asana, Netflix and Salesforce, we’ve found that many of our clients have never heard of this concept before.

-So what exactly are OKRs?
+So what are OKRs?
+In what ways are your OKRS influencing your top company objectives?
 How can you use them in your business and just why are they so damn great anyway?
 Let’s dive in!

 What are OKRs?